brian14708/wh-briefings/statements-releases/2021-06/2021-06-24-statement-by-president-joe-biden-on-the-passing-of-former-president-benigno-aquino-iii-of-the-philippines.md

 modified_time: 2021-06-24 20:45:12-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/24/statement-by-president-joe-biden-on-the-passing-of-former-president-benigno-aquino-iii-of-the-philippines/
 published_time: 2021-06-24 20:45:11-04:00
-title: Statement by President Joe Biden on the Passing of Former President Benigno Aquino III of the Philippines
+title: "Statement by President Joe\_Biden on the Passing of Former President Benigno\
+  \ Aquino III of the\_Philippines"
 ---

 I extend my deepest condolences to the people of the Philippines on the